-They love fermented, smoked, steamed and boiled food with minimum use of spices, fried food is not very popular.
-They cook food using vegetables, herbs and fermented bamboo shoots in almost every dish.
+They love fermented, smoked, steamed, and boiled food with minimum use of spices, fried food is not very popular.
+They cook food using vegetables, herbs, and fermented bamboo shoots in almost every dish.

-Assam food has a distinct flavor due to the use of choicest herbs, fresh fruits and vegetables and due to their way of cooking usually in earthenware.
-Rice is their staple food along with fish curry, lentils, vegetables, duck meat, chicken, pigeon meat and pork.
+Assam food has a distinct flavor due to the use of choicest herbs, fresh fruits, and vegetables and due to their way of cooking usually in earthenware.
+Rice is their staple food along with fish curry, lentils, vegetables, duck meat, chicken, pigeon meat, and pork.
 They always prefer to use little spices in food.

 Rice and wheat are consumed equally, and more importance is given to seasonal food as they are found in abundance.
 Some of the popular Bihari dishes are Bihari Kebab, Litti-Chokha, Bihari Boti, Bihari Chicken Masala, Sattu Paratha, Chokha, and fish curry.

-Litti Chokha is the most popular Bihari cuisine, Litti is small balls of wheat which are baked over coals and dipped in ghee, while Chokha is a curry made by mashing boiled vegetables and adding spices and onion to it.
+Litti Chokha is the most popular Bihari cuisine, Litti is small balls of wheat that are baked over coals and dipped in ghee, while Chokha is a curry made by mashing boiled vegetables and adding spices and onion to it.

 Chhattisgarh is the central state of India so you will get a combination of both north and south Indian flavors.
 Wheat, jowar, and maize constitute the staple diet of the Chhattisgarh, rice is also eaten in abundance as it is also called as “Rice Bowl of India”.
-Among lentils, Arhar Dal is most widely used.
+Among lentils, arhar dal is most widely used.

 Some of the popular dishes of Chhattisgarh are Muthiya, Cheela, angakar roti, chousela roti, Bore Baasi, and Iddhar.

 Goa is a popular tourist destination in India.
-Goan food is very much similar to Portuguese food and is mostly seafood based, coconut based food.
+Goan food is very much similar to Portuguese food and is mostly seafood-based, coconut-based food.

-As we know Goa is along the coastal belt hence fish and chicken based dishes are prominently used.
+As we know Goa is along the coastal belt hence fish and chicken-based dishes are prominently used.
 Seafood lovers may find a delectable spread of prawns, mussels, crabs, lobsters, mackerel, tuna, and salmon.

-Main popular Gujarati food is dhokla, fafda, khakra, khandvi, muthiya.
+The main popular Gujarati food is dhokla, fafda, khakra, khandvi, muthiya.
 A Gujarati thali will include roti, rice, dal or kadhi, sabzi, and homemade pickle.
 Mohanthal is also a popular Gujarati sweet.

 The most popular Gujarati food is spongy dhoklas which are loved as snacks all over India.
-Dhokla is made of chickpea flour (besan) which is steamed and is eaten with chutney or sauce.
+Dhokla is made of chickpea flour (besan) which is steamed and eaten with chutney or sauce.

 Bajre Ki Khichdi is one of the special dishes of the state.
 It is very healthy as it has iron health and is very easy to digest, it is something you will relish.